edefalque/signalk-stripcharts/README.md

 Related chart specifications objects are grouped into a set.

-When the application is started, the following parameters must be provided:
+When the application is started as an url, the following "query" parameters must be provided:
-- the address and port of the Signal K server (defaults to the address & port the page is loaded from)
+- the address and port of the Signal K server (default to the address & port the page is loaded from)
 - the file name containing the chart specifications set (without .js extension).

 The application subscribes to the Signal K server deltas for all the paths in the set.
 The values are then continuously collected and aggregated for all charts in a set.

 At any one time, two charts can be displayed as selected by the user from drop down lists.
 If the user selects the chart 'none' in one of the drop down lists, the remaining chart covers the whole window area.

 Charts can be paused.
 When paused, data collection continues.
 So the charts display will catch up when "unpaused".
 When the chart window is minimized or not in view, the charts are paused likewise and will catch up when brought to view.
 This minimizes processing load.